 Bind Address, IP address to which to bind.
 Note that 0.0.0.0 binds to all IP addresses.
 Bind Port, port to which IAX2 should bind.
 The default port is 4570.

-Language, allows you to specify a global default language for all users who use this profile.
+Language, this allows you to specify a global default language for all users who use this profile.
 This can be specified also on a per-user basis.

-Bandwidth, specify bandwidth (low, medium, or high) to control which codecs should be used.
+Bandwidth, here you can specify bandwidth (low, medium, or high) to control which codecs should be used.

-ADSI, Analog Display Services Interface (ADSI) can be enabled if you have ADSI-compatible CPE equipment.
+ADSI, Analog Display Services Interface (ADSI) can be enabled if you have ADSIcompatible CPE equipment.